ConAntonakos/Demo_Rails_App/README.md

 Demo_Rails_App
 ==============

-Experimenting with Ruby on Rails
+Experimenting with Ruby on Rails based on the tutorial by Michael Hartl.